Rise: Blood Hunter: Cast

-Musicians Marilyn Manson and Nick Lachey have cameo appearances.

 Production

 "This movie came to me because I like vampire movies; I just couldn’t remember the last vampire movie that I really liked," offered Gutierrez.

 "I love the myth of the vampires which exists in every culture, but for me, the moment that there are fangs or garlic, it becomes really campy and no longer scary," he continued.
 "So the idea was really to do something sort of film noir-like with a female protagonist and introduce the concept of vampires into that.
 As a result, we have a movie that is basically a thriller about a cult—it happens to be a cult of vampires," Writer/Director Sebastian Gutierrez explained.

-Lucy Liu immediately agreed to play the lead character of ‘Sadie.’
-She admitted, "I first read the script at 3:00am in the morning and so I understood the project from that perspective, what it needed and what the character was about.
+Lucy Liu immediately agreed to play the lead character of Sadie.
+She admitted: "I first read the script at 3:00am in the morning and so I understood the project from that perspective, what it needed and what the character was about.
 It wasn’t strictly horror—it has an incredible emotional undercurrent, that and it had a thriller, noir quality about it."